Montenegro Pride: History

+2013

+The first Montenegro Pride was announced in July 2013, followed by numerous criticisms from the head of the Serbian Orthodox Church in Montenegro, Metropolitan Amfilohije Radović, who in an open letter to the organizers of the Montenegro Pride in which he mentioned the pride parade as "immoral and shameful" and declaring it as "sin instead of virtue ".

+Prior to the event, a pride event, Sea Side Pride, was held in Budva on July 24.
+For two months following the event, there was an escalation in hate crimes in the city, with approximately reports of hate crimes filed.
+Due to that, and due to Radović's comments, the organizing committee of the Montenegro Pride worked intensively with police in the following months to prevent similar incidents.

 After several months of negotiations with the Police Administration, the first Montenegro Pride under the message "Proudly, Montenegro" was held on October 20, 2013 in the capital Podgorica.
-Montenegro Pride was protected by 2,000 police officers to ensure the safety of the participants from the attempts made by extremist groups, fascists, hooligans and sports fans to break through the police cordons to physically deal with the participants in the pride.
-In the clash between the police and hooligans, 60 people were injured, 20 of them police officers.
-Numerous public inventories (containers, traffic signs, benches, garbage cans, etc.) and few business premises in the city centre were destroyed in the riots.
+Montenegro Pride was protected by 2,000 police officers to ensure the safety of the participants from the attempts made by extremist groups, fascists, hooligans and sports fans to break through the police cordons and attack the participants in the pride.
+In the clash between the police and hooligans, 60 people were injured, 20 of them police officers. there was significant damage to the city, including things like containers, traffic signs, benches, and garbage cans, and several businesses in the city centre were damaged in the riots.

-Challenges

-The first Montenegro Pride was announced in July 2013, followed by numerous criticisms from the head of the Serbian Orthodox Church in Montenegro, Metropolitan Amfilohije Radovic, who in an open letter to the organizers of the Montenegro Pride in which he mentioned the pride parade as "immoral and shameful" and declaring it as "sin instead of virtue ".
-As his notion was characterized as hate speech that could incite conflict and violence, the organizing committee of the Montenegro Pride worked intensively with police in the following months to prevent incidents similar to those at the Sea Side Pride held on July 24 in Budva.
-In the next two months following the Pride in Budva, about 250 reports of hate crimes were reported.

 As a reaction to the first Montenegro Pride, the Metropolitanate of Montenegro and the Littoral organized the Petkovdan Liturgy "For the Montenegrin honour, dignity, the sanctuary of marriage and the birth of children", which was attended by a few thousand people.
-"God's children can only be those who guard themselves against every sin, be it visible or invisible, especially the one that has polluted thes city these days."
+"God's children can only be those who guard themselves against every sin, be it visible or invisible, especially the one that has polluted this city these days."